 Recently the proliferation of heirloom tomatoes at greenmarkets harkens back to the days of yore, when tomatoes were beautiful and irregular and presumably so full of flavor that after one bite you could boast about how good it was for the remainder of your life and try to make everyone feel like you know something that they don’t know and how much richer your life is than theirs because you’ve had this amazing tomato experience and they haven’t.
 (Whew!)

-1. Buy some tomatoes, just about any variety will do.
+- Buy some tomatoes, just about any variety will do.
 2 pounds (1 kg) is a nice amount.

-5. Bake the tomatoes in a 350 F (180 C) oven until they are soft and cooked throughout (a paring knife should pierce them easily), which should take at least 45 minutes.
+- Bake the tomatoes in a 350 F (180 C) oven until they are soft and cooked throughout (a paring knife should pierce them easily), which should take at least 45 minutes.

-6. Once they're soft, remove them from the oven and let stand until room temperature.
+- Once they're soft, remove them from the oven and let stand until room temperature.
 You can scrape the tomatoes and juices and herbs into a container and refrigerate them for up to 4 to 5 days or use them right away.
 They will actually improve as they sit.